 Fortunately, cellular connectivity in India is cheap, and you can find plans that offer 2GB 4G data/day for a month for under $10!
 As compared to other providers, Vodafone and Jio offer great network coverage here in Goa.

 However, if you want to cut the crap and enjoy hassle-free internet connectivity, the best idea is to work out of a cafe or a co-work.Nightlife in Goa

 Goa is one of the most exciting states in India when it comes to nightlife.
 Nights here liven up with amazing music, neon lights, and delicious food.
 As a digital nomad, you can spend your days working, and watch the city come alive once the sun goes down.
 What’s more, Goa’s nightlife has something for everybody.
 Whether you’re a party freak or someone who enjoys quiet nights, you’ll be spoilt for choice.

-Places to Work in Goa
+Best Places to Work in Goa

 Goa boasts of co-working spaces and cafes that let you realise the dream of living here, while also staying on track with your work deadlines.
 Forget about erratic internet connections, and enjoy a productive day at one of the following spaces in Goa.

 [Note: Work-friendly places are hard to find in South Goa.]

 Co-Working Spaces in Goa